okta/okta-signin-widget/README.md

 ### Okta-hosted signin page (customizable)

 Okta also provides a hosted signin page which can be customized so that it is available under a [custom domain][] which is a subdomain of your company's top-level domain.
 Although the page is hosted by Okta, you are able to [customize the template][] of this page in many powerful ways.
-See the [gallery][] for some examples of customized widgets.

 As far as your app is concerned, the customized widget behaves the same as the default Okta-hosted widget and you can use the same [hosted flow][].